boycce/monastery/docs/definition/index.md

 ### Operation hooks

-You are able provide an array of callbacks to these model operation hooks.
-If you need to throw an error asynchronously, please pass an error as the first argument to `next()`, e.g. `next(new Error('Your error here'))`.
-You can also access the operation details via `this` in each callback.
+You are able provide an array of promises to the following model operation hooks. `this` is the operation details.

 ```js
 {